yselvav/chefAI/README.md

 ## How it works
 This mod adds the Player2 interface to [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone).
 The Player2 App provides free STT, TTS, and LLM functions.
 Make sure the Player2 App is running while using this mod.
+Press Z to talk to the AI using voice.
+You can change the key binding in settings.
+Memory and conversation history are stored in the mod folder under the AI's name if you need to view them.
+Be careful not to edit the file if you don't know what you are doing, we won't be responsible if your edit cause any problems.

 ---